frePPLe/frepple/doc/user-guide/examples/resource/resource-tool.rst

 `Check this feature on a live example <https://demo.frepple.com/resource-tool/data/input/operationmaterial/>`_

+:download:`Download an Excel spreadsheet with the data for this example <resource-tool.xlsx>`

 In this example we have a production consisting of 5 subsequent steps.
 We model a (virtual) tool to control the level of work-in-progress across the operations 2 through 4: only 2 jobs are allowed simultaneously